 *From the Handbook for Community Anti-Drug Coalitions.
 CADCA National Community Anti-Drug Coalition Institute.

 - Substance Use: Charlestown is burdened with a drug problem worse than nearly all of Boston’s neighborhoods.
-A recent Massachusetts Public Health Department report stated that the Unintentional Opioid Overdose Mortality rate in Charlestown was 19.4 per 100,000 which is higher than twenty of all twenty-one Boston neighborhoods.
+The Health of Boston 2016-2017 report stated that the Unintentional Opioid Overdose Mortality rate in Charlestown was 45.4 per 100,000 which is the second highest compared to all of twenty-one Boston neighborhoods.

 - Racial Tensions: While our diversity enriches the community, it is unfortunately accompanied by longstanding and deep-seated racial tensions between residents of different racial, ethnic, and socioeconomic backgrounds.

 - Poverty and Trauma: There is widespread poverty in our community, leaving many families in crowded public and subsidized housing.
 While the median income is the highest in the City of Boston ($103,834.00), almost one-fifth of the entire population and nearly forty percent of our children live under the Federal Poverty Level.

 Charlestown is a strong, resilient community with a wealth of resources and many dedicated, passionate providers who are invested in working together to better the health of the community.
 Residents and local business owners alike are proud of our rich history, beautiful parks and playing fields, and vibrant business district.

 Charlestown has great programming for our youth, sound infrastructure with employment opportunities by local businesses for residents, and access to a large number of collaborative organizations.